LandonSchropp/landonschropp.github.io/source/notes/2016-11-29-scott-svenson.md

 ---
+type: talk
 title: A Fireside Chat with Scott Svenson
-type: liveTalk
 author: Scott Svenson
-location: Startup Grind Seattle
+sourceName: Startup Grind Seattle
+live: true
 ---

 Start a company because it's needed.
 The business is about much more than just the product.
 You get